open-pages-org/LatchyProbe/Macros/README.md

 samples_tolerance_retries: 6
 ```

-## Include the configuration for the bed mesh settings, adjust to allow for bed size and probe offset from the nozzle:
+## Configuration for the bed mesh settings
 Change the setting for mesh size and coverage to suit your printer.
 ``` bed mesh configuration
 [bed_mesh]
 speed: 100